EdgeCaseBerg/sn/ch2.md

 The apartment silent, Remy sat and rubbed his temples while he finished his breakfast.
 Clark's enthusiasm was overwhelming sometimes, especially in the morning.
 An alarm from his room interupted Remy's thoughts, and started him out his chair.
-Scuffling down the hallway, he shut off the alarm and glanced out the window.
+Scuffling down the hallway, he knocked a fist against the top of the alarm and glanced out the window.